 MIT's Division of Comparative Medicine (DCM) and the KI pooled their efforts, resources, and personnel in the late 1990's to provide a full range of services for the needs of the MIT mouse community.

 Requests for ES Cell-based services are processed through iLab.
-Instructions and information about iLab are listed under "Forms."
+Instructions and information about iLab are listed under "Core Access."

 To Request a Pronucler injection (PNI) of DNA, CRISPR/Cas9 components or virus into fertilized mouse eggs, please click here.

 For CRISPR PNI, we have stock of Cas9mRNA from TriLink BioTechnologies available.
 Please email us if you are intrested in an aliquot.

 In addition to the injections services offered through the support of the KI, other services such as cryopreservation of sperm and embryos, IVF, and mouse genotyping are also available.
 Please see the DCM website for more details, then Login with Touchstone (MIT Certificates Required) for more details and for the DCM forms to request these services.